ZankerDrinho/Project_Codedex/README.md

-# Project_Codedex
+## Project_Codedex

+- This is my first project in Python.
-Project Rock Paper Scissors Lizard Spock.
+- The project is a game called: Rock Paper Scissors Lizard Spock.